Dotnet to Fidelity Concurrency

 MidLevelMLIR --> LowLevelMLIR

 Each level gets closer to the metal, with more explicit control over memory and execution.
-This is the nanopass philosophy in action - small, composable transformations that preserve semantic information while progressively lowering abstraction.
-By the time we reach the lowest level, we have a representation that maps directly to native code for any target platform, with the original program structure still intact for optimization.
+This follows the nanopass philosophy of small, composable transformations that preserve semantic information while lowering abstraction step by step.
+At the lowest level, the design reaches a representation that maps directly to native code for the target platform, with the original program structure still intact for optimization.

 Alex: Where Clef Meets MLIR

-Alex handles the critical transformation of Clef code into MLIR operations within the compilation pipeline.
+Our Alex handles the transformation of Clef code into MLIR operations within the compilation pipeline.

 // You never need to interact with this directly